kestisgabriel/budge/README.md

 ## Setup & run the application

 -   `bun i && cd client && bun i` - ensure packages are up to date
--   _in root directory_: `bun dev` - run server
+-   in root: `bun dev` - run server
--   _in /client directory_: `bun dev` - run client
+-   in ./client: `bun dev` - run client

-_IMPORTANT_
+## Environment variables
-Authentication and data persistance beyond client-side storage is currently dependant on API Keys from Kinde, Drizzle and Neon stored in environment variables.
-That functionality will not work when running the app locally, unless you store your own keys in a .env at root.
+Authentication and data persistance beyond client-side storage is currently dependant on API Keys from Kinde, Drizzle and Neon stored in .env.
+That functionality will not work when running the app locally, unless you store your own keys in .env at root.

 ## Updating the database